rust-lang/rustc-perf/collector/benchmarks/README.md

   - Add the new entry to `collector/benchmarks/README.md`.
   - `git add` the `Cargo.lock` file, if it's not already part of the benchmark's committed code.
+    - If the benchmark has a `.gitignore` file that contains `Cargo.lock`, you'll need to comment out that line so that `Cargo.lock` gets uploaded in the PR.
 - Consider the benchmarking time for the benchmark.
   - First, measure the entire compilation time with something like this, by doing this within the benchmark directory is good: